Are you exploring career options in the fashion industry?

 More of the roles are in the next section below.

 It’s surprising how many people overlook the opportunities within the e-commerce department.
 For example, if you aspire to become a stylist, pursuing a role as an e-commerce stylist is a fantastic option.
 Since it’s less popular than traditional styling roles, you may find more opportunities, especially at the entry-level.
-Smaller brands often combine e-commerce and offline roles, but larger brands like Alexander McQueen or Gucci have specialized positions that allow you to focus solely on the digital side of fashion, creating unique styling for their online platforms.
+Smaller brands often combine e-commerce and offline role.
+However, larger brands like Alexander McQueen or Gucci have specialized positions that allow you to focus solely on the digital side of fashion, creating unique styling for their online platforms.

 If you’re interested in working in e-commerce, you can choose between single-brand companies like Chanel, Dior, or Prada, or online luxury retailers such as Net-a-Porter and Mytheresa.
 These multi-brand platforms offer a broader experience, often working with various designers and collections, which can diversify your skill set and give you exposure to the latest trends across multiple brands.